-The Innovative Finance ISA was launched in April 2016, although regulatory approval and supply/demand issues have meant a slow start.
+The Innovative Finance ISA was launched in April 2016, although regulatory approval and supply/demand issues meant a slow start from which it never recovered.
 These ISAs permit investment in cash and two specialist financial products:

 - Peer-to-peer (P2P) loans loans arranged to other people or businesses without an intermediary bank being involved. - Crowdfunding debentures investing in a business by buying its debt.